 - There is more than enough success to go around.

 As the leader, you don’t have to stockpile victories or fight for credit.
-Granted, there will always be those people (leaders included) who live in such a state of paranoia and self-promotion that they will steal glory from anyone, including God (and we all likely know of or have sadly served under such leaders before).
-These leaders are of such weak constitutions that they are threatened by the success of anyone else, so they seek every opportunity to “put you in your place” when you do something well.
+Granted, there will always be those people who live in such a state of paranoia and self-promotion that they will steal glory from anyone, including God.
+Some people are of such weak constitutions that they are threatened by the success of anyone else, so they seek every opportunity to “put you in your place” when you do something well.

 Don’t be like those people.